shway0/Gpt/drafts/act_I/chapter_05.md

 This technique represented advancement beyond what Wei had anticipated achieving so quickly, but the urgency of the situation demanded attempting it.
 As he maintained his watch position beside the outer disciple, he focused on deepening the hollowing process, creating greater resonance between his Echo Chamber and the inverted energy patterns emanating from the ruins.

-The outer disciple showed no awareness of Wei's internal activity, maintaining vigilant observation of their assigned perimeter section while occasionally making notations in the watch log.
+The outer disciple—a young woman named Lin who specialized in defensive formations—showed no awareness of Wei's internal activity, maintaining vigilant observation of their assigned perimeter section while occasionally making notations in the watch log.

+"You're the troublemaker, aren't you?" she said suddenly, breaking the silence between them.
+"The servant who keeps wandering off."

+Wei maintained his composed expression.
+"This one made errors in judgment, Senior Sister."

+Lin snorted.
+"That's one way to put it.
+What were you really doing out there last night?"

+"As this one reported, investigating movement near the ruins."

+"And the day before?
+When you disappeared during the void fluctuation?"

+Wei hesitated, sensing a trap in her questioning.
+"This one became disoriented and separated from the group."

+"With Dao," Lin added.
+"Who has been watching you like a hawk ever since.
+There's something between you two, isn't there?
+Some servant rivalry I don't understand?"

+"This one has no quarrel with fellow servants," Wei replied carefully.

+Lin studied him with unexpected intensity.
+"The Order doesn't typically concern themselves with servants, you know.
+Yet the lead Enforcer questioned you directly.
+Why do you think that is?"

+Wei maintained his neutral expression.
+"This one cannot presume to understand the Order's interests."

+"Can't you?"
+Lin pressed.
+"I think you understand more than you admit, Servant Wei.
+I think you've been understanding things since we entered the Wastes."

+The conversation had become dangerous.
+Lin's interest seemed more than casual curiosity—her questions suggested specific suspicion rather than general interest in his disciplinary infractions.

+"This one is merely a servant performing assigned duties," Wei stated, returning his attention to the perimeter.

+Lin fell silent, though her occasional glances suggested she remained unconvinced by his deflection.
 This external normalcy provided cover as Wei pushed his practice further, guided by Sutra's precise instructions.

 "The Echo Chamber expands not by growing larger but by becoming less defined," Sutra explained.
 "Its boundaries blur, allowing your awareness to resonate with similar inversions in your environment.
 Focus on the Heart Chamber's energy signature—let your hollowness align with its emptiness."